 To get your F-1 visa, you will need to fill out the visa forms sent to you upon your admission, and return them to the Office of Graduate and International Programs promptly.
 You will also need to provide proof that you can fund your studies for the term of your program.
 Proof might include bank statements, a financial guarantee letter from your government, corporate or agency sponsor, or an affidavit of sponsorship from a parent, relative or friend.

-After we have received all of the necessary information from you, the I-20 will be processed and sent to you - generally within six to eight weeks.
+After we have received all of the necessary information from you, the I-20 will be processed and sent to you - at most within six to eight weeks, but generally sooner.
 Please keep in mind that the sooner you send us your documents, the sooner you will get your I-20.
 We do our best to accommodate late applicants, but cannot promise to provide late applicants with their I-20s in time for last-minute embassy appointments.

 After you receive your I-20, you will need to make an appointment at the nearest U.S. consulate or embassy and there, you will obtain your visa.